-The designated governor with responsibility for safeguarding is Lucy West.
+- 252. The designated governor with responsibility for safeguarding is Lucy West.
 The designated governor with responsibility for 'Prevent' is Lucy West.

-Their role is to take leadership responsibility for our safeguarding arrangements.
+Their role is to take leadership responsibility for our safeguarding arrangements. - 253.
 The governing body has strategic leadership responsibility for our safeguarding arrangements and must ensure that we comply with their duties under legislation.
-They must have regard to KCSIE, ensuring our policies, procedures and training in our setting are effective and comply with the law at all times.

-We have charitable status and follow the Charity Commission guidance on charity and trustee duties to safeguard children.

-Our Headteacher will ensure that the policies and procedures, adopted by this governing body, are understood, and followed by all staff.
+They must have regard to KCSIE, ensuring our policies, procedures and training in our setting are effective and comply with the law at all times. - 254.
+Our governance work with school leaders to set a clear vision and approach with a focus on the well-being, safeguarding and child protection of our children.
+This includes actively promoting the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs. - 255.
+We have charitable status and follow the Charity Commission guidance on charity and trustee duties to safeguard children. - 256.
+Our Headteacher will ensure that the policies and procedures, adopted by our governing body, are understood, and followed by all staff. - 257.
 All governors have received appropriate safeguarding and child protection training (including online safety) training at induction.
 This will ensure they have the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies in our setting are effective and support the delivery of a robust whole-setting approach to safeguarding.
-This training will be regularly updated through annual updates.
+This training will be updated annually. - 258.
 The governing body will act under their obligations under the Data Protection Act 2018 and the UK GDPR, Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements.